-(3) This course uses commercial software to develop skills in spreadsheets, database, and Personal Information Management software.
+This course uses commercial software to develop advanced skills in spreadsheets and database management.
 (Prerequisites: DSPM 0800 or Satisfactory Placement Scores in Math and CIS 109.)

 CIS 263 Web Page Development and Design

 This course will cover the fundamental concepts of Web page design and creation, Web graphics, and how the Internet and World Wide Web works.
 Students will design and develop Web pages using Web page editing/publishing software and create, edit, and optimize images for Web pages using image editing software.
 The use of simple Java applets will be covered and basic Web page scripts will be created using a common scripting language.
 Students will also develop basic Web page database applications.
 (Prerequisite: CIS 109.)